 There are so many variations on this drink, but basically it consists of red wine, sweetened just a little bit, and mulled, or steeped, with spices and fruit.
 Sometimes it’s ‘enriched’ with a little brandy.
 All you really have to do is warm it up, let it hang out for a bit, and serve.
 For harvest celebrations, I’d do the spices along with clementines, but for the winter holidays I like to use fresh cranberries and rosemary sprigs.
 Traditional European recipes call for raisins, so it wouldn’t be out of place to use dried cranberries, too.

 You can serve the wine in paper cups, mugs, or glasses, but because the wine is hot, I like to fit the glasses with knitted cuffs.
 I make them out of old socks or the sleeves of thrift store sweaters.
 You can use your cozies for all kinds of hot drinks like coffee, tea, Irish coffee type drinks, and cocoas too.
-I’m going to post an easy tutorial on how to do it, so stay tuned!
+Here’s an easy tutorial on how to make these sock cozies.